 Donate food to help with coronavirus relief effort

-Starting April 1st, 2020, we are accepting food donations to help with our coronavirus relief efforts at our warehouse (2723 Patton Road, Roseville, MN 55113) on weekdays from 10am – 2pm.
-Please use the door marked “FOOD DONATIONS” to drop off your food donation.
+We are accepting food donations to help with our coronavirus relief efforts at our warehouse (2723 Patton Road, Roseville, MN 55113).
+Starting in July, we are changing our donation times to Mondays – Thursdays from 10 am – 2 pm.
+Please use the door marked “FOOD DONATIONS” to drop off your items.

 Non-Perishable Food We Are Looking For:

-- Fruit: Pineapple, peaches, mango, pears, applesauce, manadarin oranges, mango, prunes/raisins
+- Fruit: Pineapple, peaches, mango, pears, applesauce, mandarin oranges, mango, prunes/raisins

 - Vegetable: Carrots, Corn, mixed veggies, green beans, peas, bamboo shoots, baby corn